josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 2a. **Missing Required Information**
-    2a1.
+- 2a1.
 System detects that required guest information is missing.
-    2a2.
+- 2a2.
 System informs the user which information is required.
-    2a3.
+- 2a3.
 System prompts the user to provide the missing information.
-    2a4.
+- 2a4.
 If the user provides the required information, the process resumes at step 3.

 2b. **Invalid Information Format**
-    2b1.
+- 2b1.
 System detects that some information is in an invalid format.
-    2b2.
+- 2b2.
 System informs the user which information is invalid and why.
-    2b3.
+- 2b3.
 System prompts the user to correct the invalid information.
-    2b4.
+- 2b4.
 If the user provides valid information, the process resumes at step 3.

 2c. **Duplicate Guest**
-    2c1.
+- 2c1.
 System detects that a guest with the same name already exists.
-    2c2.
+- 2c2.
 System informs the user that the guest already exists.
-    2c3.
+- 2c3.
 System prompts the user to either modify the guest's name or cancel.
-    2c4.
+- 2c4.
 If the user provides unique name, the process resumes at step 3.

 ---

-### UC5: Delete a person
+### UC5: Delete a Guest

 **Preconditions:**
 - A wedding has been created.